 - You can open an IRA at banks, credit unions, investment firms, and other financial institutions.

-What is an IRA?
+What Is an IRA?

 An individual retirement account (IRA) is an account with tax features that help individuals save for retirement expenses.
-Also known as an individual retirement arrangement, these accounts can hold the retirement savings from several sources, including contributions that the individual makes to the account and savings that originally came from an employer-sponsored retirement plan.
+Also known as an individual retirement arrangement, these accounts can hold your retirement savings from several sources, including contributions that the individual makes to the account and savings that originally came from an employer-sponsored retirement plan.